container-storage-interface/spec/spec.md

   // This field is OPTIONAL.
 This allows the CO to specify the capacity
   // requirement of the volume to be provisioned.
 If not specified, the
   // Plugin MAY choose an implementation-defined capacity range.
+If
+  // specified it MUST always be honored, even when creating volumes
+  // from a source; which may force some backends to internally extend
+  // the volume after creating it.

   CapacityRange capacity_range = 2;

   // The capabilities that the provisioned volume MUST have: the Plugin